paypal-examples/docs-examples/advanced-integration/README.md

 # Advanced Checkout Integration Example

-This folder contains example code for an advanced Checkout PayPal integration using both the JavaScript SDK and Node.js to complete transactions with the PayPal REST API.
+This folder contains example code for a PayPal advanced Checkout integration using both the JavaScript SDK and Node.js to complete transactions with the PayPal REST API.

 * [`v2`](v2/README.md) contains sample code for the current advanced Checkout integration.
 This includes guidance on using Hosted Card Fields.
 * [`v1`](v1/README.md) contains sample code for the legacy advanced Checkout integration.
 Use `v2` for new integrations.